M/V Africa Mercy

 1999- in service

-The hospital covers most of the original rail deck – approximately 1,200 square meters.
-It is divided into quadrants containing supply/services, six operating theatres, recovery/intensive care and low-dependency wards with a total of 78 patient beds.
-Projected annual surgical capacity is approximately 7,000 operations onboard including cataract removal/lens implants, tumour removal, cleft lip and palate reconstruction, orthopaedics and obstetric fistula repair.
+The hospital covers most of the original rail deck - approximately 1,200 square meters.
+It is divided into quadrants containing supply/services, five operating theatres, recovery/intensive care and low-dependency wards with a total of 82 patient beds.
+Projected annual surgical capacity is up to 7,000 operations onboard including cataract removal/lens implants, tumour removal, cleft lip and palate reconstruction, orthopaedics and obstetric fistula repair.
 The hospital contains a CT scanner as well as X-ray, laboratory services and a Nikon Coolscope, which allows remote diagnosis almost instantaneously.
 Whenever required, diagnoses are transmitted via an onboard satellite communication system to doctors in developed countries.